This site uses technical (necessary) and analytics cookies.

 Anti-dumping duties are imposed if, during the proceedings, the existence of the four following conditions are ascertained:

-- EU interest: the benefits resulting from the imposition of the duty shall outweigh the costs that would arise therefrom (for example for consumers).
+4. EU interest: the benefits resulting from the imposition of the duty shall outweigh the costs that would arise therefrom (for example for downstream industries or for consumers).

 The duty is imposed on all exporting companies in the country from which the dumped goods originate.
 The level of the anti-dumping duty shall be equal to the difference between the price charged in the country of origin of the goods and the selling price on the European market (the duty is calculated as a percentage of the export price).
-If a lower duty can eliminate any harm to the European industry, the value of the duty shall be equal to the level at which the harm caused to the industry is eliminated (this is called the “minimum duty” rule).
-Following the publication of Regulation 2018/825, this “minimum duty” rule (so-called lesser duty rule) is partially not imposed (for example, in the case of significant distortions in the market of origin of the goods under consideration).
+If a lower duty can eliminate any harm to the European industry, the value of the duty shall be equal to the level at which the harm caused to the industry is eliminated (this is called “lesser duty” rule).
+Following the publication of Regulation 2018/825, this “lesser duty” rule is partially not imposed (for example, in the case of significant distortions in the market of origin of the goods under consideration).

 Subjects involved in the proceedings

-- The company or companies concerned, which are required to lodge a complaint containing evidence relating to the conditions necessary for imposing a countervailing duty, as well as evidence relating to the company or companies concerned and the reference market.
+• The company or companies concerned, which are required to lodge a complaint containing evidence relating to the conditions necessary for imposing an anti-dumping duty, as well as evidence relating to the company or companies concerned and the reference market.
 During the proceedings, companies may intervene to submit their own considerations.
 The Commission has drafted a Guide for drafting an anti-dumping complaint in view of lodging complaints.

-- The Ministry of Foreign Affairs and International Cooperation, which may act as an intermediary between the companies concerned and the Commission, assisting both of them in the preparation of the dossier.
+• The Ministry of Foreign Affairs and International Cooperation, which may act as an intermediary between the companies concerned and the Commission, assisting both of them in the preparation of the dossier.
+Furthermore, based on the feedback received from the parties concerned and a comprehensive assessment of all the interests involved, the Ministry of Foreign Affairs and International Cooperation drafts the national position on the measures proposed by the Commission and transmits it to the European Commission.

 Hearing Officer